viniciuswoop/knowledge-base/Refactoring/FirstSet/InlineMethod/README.md

 ## Motivation

+- **Code Readability**
-- **Code Readability**: Eliminates unnecessary layers of indirection, making the code easier to follow.
+  Eliminates unnecessary layers of indirection, making the code easier to follow.

+- **Code Complexity**
-- **Code Complexity**: Simplifies the structure by removing trivial functions that do not convey additional intent.
+  Simplifies the structure by removing trivial functions that do not convey additional intent.

-- **Maintainability and Extensibility**: Reduces the overhead of maintaining a function that provides no benefit, making the codebase simpler to modify.
+- **Maintainability and Extensibility**
+  Reduces the overhead of maintaining a function that provides no benefit, making the codebase simpler to modify.

+- **Testability**
-- **Testability**: In some cases, inlining can make testing more straightforward by consolidating logic in one place.
+  In some cases, inlining can make testing more straightforward by consolidating logic in one place.

 ## When to Apply
 - The function is **short and trivial**, providing little or no semantic value.